CV-Anonymous/ApeLearning/Person-ReID/Readme.md

 Illustration
 ---------
-The baseline has some authors information in their codes, who have no relationships with us.
-For reviewing the paper, we comment these information, and we will recover them after reviewing.
-If we miss some information (e.g., name and email) in the codes, we declare that the information is not belong to any author in our paper.
+The codes are expanded on a [Re-ID Strong Baseline](https://github.com/michuanhaohao/reid-strong-baseline).
+Thus, the baseline has some authors information, which is not belong to any author in our paper.